 • Constipation.

-Though you can return to your daily life, take it easy after the procedure and keep in mind that exercise and sex may cause discomfort.
+Though you can theoretically return to your daily life after the procedure, it’s recommended that you take it easy immediately afterwards, while being mindful that exercise and sex may cause discomfort.
 Ask your doctor when you can restart activities.

 Do you have unanswered questions about IVF and/or infertility?
-Tell us at info@thehealthinsider.ca and we can write content that you want to read.
+Ask us at info@thehealthinsider.ca.
+We’d be happy to cover off any related topics in future articles.

 ~ Read more from The Health Insider ~